 - Competitively priced at under 15 dollars for the tie-out cable and stake combo.

 Material: Galvanized steel chain with a rust-resistant, water-proof polyvinyl sheath.
 Galvanized-steel shock spring and snap-locks.

 - Shock-absorbing steel spring on one end and snap-locks on both ends.

-- Suitable for dogs up to 50 lbs.
+- Suitable for dogs up to 60 lbs.
+Other options also available.

-- High-quality and lightweight dog tie-out cable featuring a rust-resistant galvanized steel cable with a vinyl sheath for rust resistance and weather protection.
+- High-quality and lightweight dog tie-out cable featuring a rust-resistant galvanized steel cable with a vinyl sheath for corrosion and weather protection.

 - Strong snap locks are attached on both ends and can be attached to a post or stake.
 Quality-tested for specified dog weight and pull.

 - Available in three colors – red, orange and silver.
 Other colors and heavier tie-out cables are also available from the same manufacturer.